Oropoooo/Kursovaya/README.md

-#Ready two pages only HTML
+# Two pages only HTML is ready